LIFE, SUCCESS AND REAL ESTATE | Ryan Serhant’s Interview

 “You are only as good as people you surround yourself with”

 Some people they need to be home every day by five o’clock, some people need to take a vacation, for some people having a balanced life is being at the office every single day, and that’s really what they want.
 So I believe it is a 100% possible, you just need to learn time management and the power of leverage; how to build good people around you, because you are only as good as people you surround yourself with.

 - With such a busy agenda, I’m curious to know how you prioritize your task and projects at work.

 I just go where my calendar tells me to go.
-As real estate agent I am my own boss and I have my team underneath me.
-So I really am my own CEO, CFO and COO of my own business.
+As a real estate agent, I am my own boss and I have my team underneath me.
+So I really am my own CEO, CFO, and COO of my own business.

 I never went to business school, I never read any books, I never did real estate training or anything but the number one thing is that new business is always the most important.
 So while you have to manage the current business and also take care of the old business -deal with expenses, bills and all of that stuff-, the most important thing and that takes priority every single day, is new business.
 So when I manage priorities -new listing pitches, new developer meetings, new publicity and things like this-, it takes priority over everything, because I strongly believe that the only way to predict your future is to create it.
 And you have to create it through new business.

 - What sources do you use just to understand the trends in the real estate environment?